Fay Crocker: Professional career

 In 1954, Crocker became a professional golfer when she was 39 years old.
 Her professional debut came at the Sea Island Open, where she shot a course-record 69 in the final round and posted a seventh-place result.

 In Crocker's 19th professional tournament, the 1955 Serbin Open, she won for the first time, beating Patty Berg by one stroke.
 She is the oldest player to win for the first time on the LPGA Tour as of 2013, doing so at the age of 40.
 Later in 1955, Crocker posted a seven-stroke victory in the Wolverine Open.
 At the Women's Western Open, she started the final round one stroke out of the lead and finished tied for second, two strokes behind winner Patty Berg.
 Crocker added to her two previous wins in 1955 by claiming a victory in the U.S. Women's Open.
 In a tournament that featured 45-mile-per-hour wind gusts, Crocker was the only player to finish in under 300 strokes; her final score of 299 was four strokes ahead of runners-up Louise Suggs and Mary Lena Faulk.
 The win made Crocker the first U.S. Women's Open champion from a country other than the United States.
 In addition, she became the first golfer ever to finish a U.S. Women's Open round in fewer than 70 strokes, achieving the feat in the second round with a 68.
-At the end of the season, Golf Digest named Crocker the Most Improved Female Professional Golfer.

 Plaque honoring Crocker with the legend "The best Uruguayan female golfer of all time" at Club de Golf del Uruguay.

 In 1956, Crocker again won the Serbin Open (also known as the Miami Beach Open), and added a victory at the St. Louis Open.
 Crocker won two tournaments in 1957: her third straight Serbin Open and the Triangle Round Robin.
 At the 1958 LPGA Championship, she finished as the runner-up, six strokes behind winner Mickey Wright.
 That year, she won the Havana Biltmore Open and Waterloo Open, making it her fourth consecutive season with multiple victories.

 Crocker won two events early in the 1960 season, beginning with the Lake Worth Open.
 Then, in March 1960, she claimed a victory in the Titleholders Championship; her four-round score of 303 was seven strokes ahead of the closest competitor, Kathy Cornelius.
 Crocker was 45 years old when she won the Titleholders; as of 2013, she is the oldest major champion in LPGA Tour history.
 Having competed in almost all LPGA events in the six-year stretch from 1955 to 1960, Crocker is credited with 11 official tour wins.
 She stopped playing on the LPGA Tour in 1961, having amassed $73,410 in earnings, which placed her among the top 10 in the LPGA's career money list at the time of her retirement.